ankaAR/bestiario5e/_creatures/molydeus-variant.md

 ***Multiattack*** The molydeus makes three attacks: one with its weapon, one with its wolf bite, and one with its snakebite.

 ***Demonic Weapon*** Ataque de arma cuerpo a cuerpo: +16 al ataque, alcance 15 pies, un objetivo.
-Impacto: 20 (2d10 + 9) slashing damage.
+Impacto: 20 (2d10 + 9) puntos de daño cortante.
 If the target has at least one head and the molydeus rolled a 20 on the attack roll, the target is decapitated and dies if it can't survive without that head.
 A target is immune to this effect if it takes none of the damage, has legendary actions, or is Huge or larger.
 Such a creature takes an extra 6d8 slashing damage from the hit.

 ***Wolf Bite*** Ataque de arma cuerpo a cuerpo: +16 al ataque, alcance 10 pies, un objetivo.
 Impacto: 16 (2d6 + 9) piercing damage.

-***Snakebite*** Ataque de arma cuerpo a cuerpo: +16 al ataque, alcance 15 ft., one creature.
-Hit: 12 (1d6 + 9) piercing damage, and the target must succeed on a DC 22 Constitution saving throw or its hit point maximum is reduced by an amount equal to the damage taken.
+***Snakebite*** Ataque de arma cuerpo a cuerpo: +16 al ataque, alcance 15 pies (4.5 mts), una criatura.
+Impacto: 12 (1d6 + 9) piercing damage, and the target must succeed on a DC 22 Constitution saving throw or its hit point maximum is reduced by an amount equal to the damage taken.
 This reduction lasts until the target finishes a long rest.
 The target transforms into a manes if this reduces its hit point maximum to 0.
 This transformation can be ended only by a wish spell.

 ***Summon Demon (1/Day)*** As an action, the molydeus has a 50 percent chance of summoning its choice of 1d6 babaus, 1d4 chasmes, or one marilith.
 A summoned demon appears in an unoccupied space within 60 feet of the molydeus, acts as an ally of the molydeus, and can't summon other demons.
 It remains for 1 minute, until it or the molydeus dies, or until the molydeus dismisses it as an action.